MS-Bakht/FYP-InspectionAI/Dimensionalizer/DATA_PROCESSING.md

 *Note: please use respecting the license terms of each dataset.
 Each user is responsible for checking the content of datasets and the applicable licenses and determining if suitable for the intended use.*

-The following sections provide a guide on how to preprocess input videos for Neuralangelo.
+The following sections provide a guide on how to preprocess input videos for Dimensionalizer.

 ## Prerequisites
 Initialize the COLMAP submodule: